OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Expansions/Using-the-ADC-Expansion.md

 #### Reading an Input Voltage

-// reading a single channel, when the switch is at the default value (0x48)
+Reading a single channel, when the switch is at the default value (0x48) which is channel 0:

 ```
 adc-exp <channel>
 ```

-// so for example if we want to read channel 0:
+For example, if we want to read channel 0:

 ```
 adc-exp 0